 IS COVERING MY FACE PART OF A LEGAL ORDER FROM THE SAN MATEO COUNTY HEALTH OFFICER?

 Yes, the San Mateo County Health Officer, in coordination with other Bay Area health departments, is requiring residents to cover their nose and mouth with a face covering, such as a bandana, scarf, towel, or other piece of cloth or fabric, when leaving home in many situations.
-View the press release for more information.
+Read the face covering order here.

 WHERE CAN I FIND MORE INFORMATION ABOUT FACE COVERINGS?